Leipzig Olmpics 2012

 Production company: Wolff Brothers, Bertram Wolff

-In 2003, the German Olympic Committee organized a national competition between five German cities for the bid for the 2012 Summer Olympics.
-The east German city of Leipzig was the underdog in this competition, only sympathetically laughed at by the wealthy applicant cities in the West, especially the favourite city of Hamburg.
-The agency Abold, which had already designed the stadiums for the World Cup in South Africa, hierd the production company Wolff Brothers to develop and produce an image film for Leipzig – and with the Wolff Brothers, I came into the game as a director.
+In 2003, the German Olympic Committee organized a national competition between five German cities and regions for the bid for the 2012 Summer Olympics, inviting Leipzig, which was, however, only sympathetically laughed at by the applicant cities in the West, especially by the favourite Hamburg.
+The agency Abold, which had already designed the stadiums for the World Cup in South Africa, commissioned the production company Wolff Brothers to develop and produce an image film for the final presentation.
+About the Wolff Brothers, I came into the game as a director.

 It was all or nothing.
-We played the large emotional piano.
-The very large one.
-Either the delegates would turn away in indignation, or we managed to get a little under their skin in this dry event and put the idea into their heads that the first German candidate city after reunification could only be city where the reunification began: Leipzig.
+Either the delegates would turn away in indignation, or we managed to get a little under their skin in this dry event and put the idea into their heads that the first German candidate city after reunification could only be Leipzig.
 The strategy was successful.
 Leipzig prevailed, as the Wikipedia correctly writes, with “an emotional application in the final against Hamburg”, to which the film, as you can see in the press reviews, had contributed its shaken measure.

-Incidentally, Wedel’s Hamburg application film was not shown at the event at all.
+Incidentally, Wedel’s Hamburg application film was not shown in Munich at all.
 A week before the presentation, the Senate had seen the film and made it disappear in the poison cupboard.
-I met Wedel years later on the train and he scolded the Hamburg “pepper sacks” who didn’t have the courage to show his film.
-Unfortunately, I’ve never seen it.
-If anyone has a copy of it, please write me a mail or send me a link.
-I would me more than graceful.
+I met Wedel years later on the train and he scolded the Hamburg pepper sacks who didn’t have the courage to show his film.
+Unfortunately, I’ve never seen him.
+If anyone has a copy of it, please write me a small mail.

 People with little time will find the two trailers here.
-Below you can find the film once as a compilation of the five film modules without the live performances and finally the recording of the complete presentation with the performances of Wolfgang Tiefensee, Richard von Weizsäcker, Kurt Masur and all the other “ambassadors of the Leipzig spirit”.
-Have fun.
+Below you can find the film once as a compilation of the five film modules without the live performances.
+Below you can find the recording of the complete presentation with the performances of Wolfgang Tiefensee, Richard von Weizsäcker, Kurt Masur etc. Have fun.